dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 ---
 #### Dan - 14 July 17

-Quick question.
 I use a factory to create instances of a specific `DbContext` because when we do validation and want to run multiple rules at the same time multithreaded, we can't run those at the same time with a single `DbContext` instance.
 Thus, I have to create multiple instances.
 Is that okay?

 ---
 #### Steven - 14 July 17

 Hi Dan,

-As the beginning of the article states, this article specially targets "factory abstractions that return application service abstractions and are consumed by application components".
+As the beginning of the article states, this article specially targets "factory abstractions that return application service abstractions and are consumed by application components."
 A `DbContext` is not an application component; it is a bag of runtime data.
 This means that this article does not apply to a factory that returns a `DbContext`.

 Whether it is okay to have a factory for `DbContexts`, however, is a different, and perhaps more difficult to answer question.
 It certainly isn't my first preference, as you can read in [this Stackoverflow answer](https://stackoverflow.com/a/10588594/264697).
 A factory implies a new instance is returned on every call, which means application code becomes responsible of managing the `DbContext`, which might not always be the best solution.